 Remove Audio from Video

 Strip the soundtrack from any clip and export a silent MP4 — ideal when platforms require muted uploads, when you plan to add voice-over later, or when you only need the visuals from screen recordings and B-roll.
+The muted file preserves full video quality; only the audio stream is removed.

 How to mute a video in your browser